 by Marc Rippen

 The problem we solve: Over 20 million people in the United States have Diabetes, determined by CDC as of 2012.
 The number is growing.
-Most rely on intrusive blood sugar measurement methods requiring self measurement of blood from blood pricks multiple times every day.
+Most rely on intrusive blood sugar measurement methods requiring self measurement of blood from blood pricks multiple times every day (SMBG).
 If they are suffering from a low blood sugar attack they may not be able to be cognitive enough to do anything and could lapse into a coma.
 If they are living alone this could be deadly.
+Other continuous glucose monitors (CGM) are invasive requiring probes to be inserted into the skin that must be replaced and that can only measure interstitial glucose, which typically lags 10 minutes or more behind actual blood glucose measurements making it difficult for diabetics to make the right decisions real time to properly maintain their blood glucose levels real time.

-About our solution: Our device continually measures blood sugar levels using a suite of non intrusive sensors embedded in a wrist band worn by the diabetic.
+About our solution: Our device continually measures actual blood sugar levels using a non intrusive sensor embedded in a wrist band worn by the diabetic.
+The data collected by the sensor is used to calibrate the system through the Alertgy Proprietary IoT cloud driven AI analytics system and to continuously optimize its accuracy.
 If blood sugars start to go too high or too low the smartphone which is monitoring the wrist band using wireless technology notifies the user of the situation.
 If the user ignores or is unable to respond to their smart phone alert it will call the alert contacts that the user programs into his phone app.
 The phone will then text or call those contacts with an alert and a location where the phone is located so they can follow up to insure the user is OK.
-This allows the USER the freedom of not having to prick themselves, and insures that all measurements are being done so that the users physician can get an accurate assessment of that individuals blood sugar levels over time.Progress to date:
+This allows the USER the freedom of not having to prick themselves, and insures that all measurements are being done so that the users physician can get an accurate assessment of that individuals blood sugar levels real time.Progress to date:

 Creator: Marc Rippen